 Cons: These sell for $85 and the front pockets don’t zip.
 So if those are some no-go’s on your end, these probably aren’t for you.

 Pros: No list of the best sweatpants would be complete without Nike.
 What can anyone say about Nike’s athletic wear?
-To start, Nike is one brand you can trust for proper athletic wear, and these Dri-FIT Tapered Fleece Training Pants will keep your body warm during training no matter how cold it is outside.
-Sweat-wicking fleece fabrics keep the warmth in and moisture out, while a gusset stitch in between the pant legs also keeps the wear and tear to a minimum so you’re not throwing these away with holes after a few months of hard exercise.
+To start, Nike is one brand you can trust for proper athletic wear, and these Sportswear Tech Fleece Joggers will keep your body warm during training no matter how cold it is outside.
+These pants also have a gusset stitch in between the pant legs also keeps the wear and tear to a minimum so you’re not throwing these away with holes after a few months.

 Pros: Not every pair of sweats has to be for sweating.
 In recent years, wearing athleisure has turned into an all-around streetwear fashion statement for men.
-Though these trendy Authentic Culbio Tye-Dye Sweatpants fit the bill of the streetwear look, they’re more than just a statement.
-Built from ultra-comfortable cotton to keep you looking cozy and cool whether you’re hitting the shops with friends or grabbing some tacos to snack on at home.
+Though these trendy Neon Riot Tie-Dye Sweatpants fit the bill of the streetwear look, they’re more than just a statement.
+Built from ultra-comfortable cotton/polyester blend, these sweats will keep you looking cozy and cool whether you’re hitting the shops with friends or grabbing some tacos to snack on at home.
 They’re also super lightweight, making them multi-seasonal.

-Cons: Unlike the majority of the options in this list, we don’t recommend you wear these while working out.
-They don’t necessarily offer the durability, flexibility, and breathability classic sweatpants have to offer, so keep these for the streets.
+Cons: Unlike the majority of the options on this list, we don’t recommend you wear these while working out.
+They don’t necessarily offer the durability, flexibility and breathability classic sweatpants have to offer, so keep these for the streets.

-Pros: SPY loves to showcase products made in the United States when appropriate, and American Giant presented that opportunity with its Classic Sweatpant, made in Middlesex, North Carolina.
-These men’s sweatpants have ribbed ankle cuffs and the always valuable back sweatpants pocket and feature double-needle straddle-stitching with extra-strength thread for long-term durability.
+Pros: SPY loves to showcase products made in the United States when appropriate, and American Giant presented that opportunity with its Track Pant, which is made in Los Angeles.
+These men’s sweatpants have ribbed ankle cuffs and the always valuable back sweatpants pocket and use double-knit cotton for long-term durability.

 Cons: It costs money to manufacture in the United States, so these sweatpants are on the pricier side.
-They’re also made of 100% cotton fleece, so though they’re comfortable, they won’t have the stretchiness of a mixed-material sweatpant.
+They’re also made of 100% cotton ponte knit, so though they’re comfortable, they won’t have the stretchiness of a mixed-material sweatpant.